Youda008/HwMonitorService/README.md

    The first 4 bytes are ASCII encoded characters "SENS".
    Then there is a null-terminated string of sensor ID - the one you entered in [settings.txt](deploy-package/settings.txt).

-3. wait for a response that will have one of the two formats depending on status code format in case status code = 0
+3. wait for a response that will have one of the two formats depending on status code<br>
+   format in case status code = 0
 ```
    +-----------------+-----------------+